-Preset Tare: Viewing and editing of preset tares values for scales with tare correction mode set to Preset or Auto + Preset.
-Set-up of Scale Tare Correction Mode parameter is done in the 'Parameter Set-up' menu.
+Preset Tare: Viewing and editing of preset tare value for the scale with tare correction mode set to Preset or Auto + Preset.
+Set-up of Scale 'Tare Corr.
+Mode' parameter is done in the 'Parameter Set-up' menu.

-Accumulated Weights: This menu shows the accumulated weight.
+Accumulated Weights: This menu shows the accumulated weights for the configured scale.
 Accumulation of displayed weight (net or gross) takes place when a print command is given either from front panel or via communication.
 Note that the displayed weight is accumulated.

-In the Accumulated Weights menu there is a possibility to zero acc. weight by soft key F2 (Zero).
+In the Accumulated Weights menu there is a possibility to zero all values by using the soft key F2 (Zero) or via communication.